paulvinell/paulvinell.github.io/_posts/2020-05-28-one-shot-surprise.markdown

 ---
 layout: post
-title:  "One-shot learning and catching a glimpse of the Leviathan"
+title:  "One-shot learning and catching a glimpse of something bigger"
 date:   2020-05-28 22:08:00 +0200
 categories: research
 ---